ARM-software/arm-trusted-firmware/docs/firmware-design.rst

 Image loading in BL2
 ^^^^^^^^^^^^^^^^^^^^

-Image loading scheme in BL2 depends on ``LOAD_IMAGE_V2`` build option.
-If the flag is disabled, the BLxx images are loaded, by calling the respective load\_blxx() function from BL2 generic code.
-If the flag is enabled, the BL2 generic code loads the images based on the list of loadable images provided by the platform.
+BL2 generic code loads the images based on the list of loadable images provided by the platform.
 BL2 passes the list of executable images provided by the platform to the next handover BL image.
-By default, this flag is disabled for AArch64 and the AArch32 build is supported only if this flag is enabled.

 The list of loadable images provided by the platform may also contain dynamic configuration files.
 The files are loaded and can be parsed as